FAQs: How to Help Someone With Addiction

-If your loved one is resisting treatment, you may be feeling angry, hurt, scared, and helpless.
+It can be especially challenging knowing how to help a loved one with addiction when they don’t want to go to treatment.
+If your loved one is resisting treatment, you may be feeling angry, hurt, helpless, and scared.
 Getting your own support may be helpful so that you can work through your emotions, enabling you to better handle the situations that arise, while attending to your own mental and physical health.

-You can continue to express your care and concern and present your loved one with options for help—whether that be recommending treatment or offering to attend meetings with them.
+You can continue to express your care and concern and present your loved one with options for help—whether that is recommending treatment or offering to attend meetings with them.
 It will also be important to set boundaries about what you will and will no longer do for them while they continue to use.
-In other words, you can make sure that in the meantime you are not enabling their drug use.
+In other words, you can make sure that in the meantime you are not engaging in enabling behaviors.

-If your loved one has decided they are ready to take the next step and enter a treatment program for their addiction, you can help them to search for a program that best meets their needs.
-If you know any mental health professionals or addiction specialists in your area, you might also consider consulting with them to get some recommendations.
+If your loved one has decided they are ready to take the next step and enter a treatment program for their addiction, there are several things you can do to help them find an addiction treatment center that meets their needs.
+This may include:

 Ideally, you will want to look for a program that not only specializes in the particular addiction with which your loved one is struggling, but one that also addresses any co-occurring mental health issues or underlying problems that have fueled or exacerbated the addiction.